korenscript/Immortal/README.md

 ![](https://github.com/MalwareStudio/Immortal/blob/main/images/normal_1.1.3.png)

+> [!WARNING]
+> The `msg` command is not part of the Windows Home Edition.
+>
+> So if you are running Immortal on Windows 10/11 Home it will not show up, on the other hand, both Pro Editions have this command.

 ### Annoying 😐
 This level can do mess in the system.
 However, it does not do any kind of damage so it is still classified as a harmless level.
 After execution it change a lot of file icons, rename username, create welcome message, swap the mouse inputs and it disable the Task Manager, Registry Editor and UAC protection.
 Pressing any key will lead to reboot.